Welcome to our fabric glossary.

 A pattern composed of diamonds of various colours on a plain background, used in knitted garments such as sweaters and socks.

-Bamboo fabric is a natural textile made from the pulp of the bamboo grass, with unique of softness, absorbency and antibacterial.
+Bamboo fabric is a natural textile made from the pulp of the bamboo grass, with the unique properties of softness, absorbency and is antibacterial.
 It is a light and strong fabric and produced from a sustainable product.

 A method of producing colour designs on textiles by dyeing them, having first applied wax to the parts to be left undyed.
 Multi-coloured and blended effects are obtained by repeating the dyeing process several times.